• Arduino

 }

-// The program measures the current voltage value on the sensor,
+// The program measures the current voltage value at the sensor,

-// Resistance value of the sensor and outputs the results on the serial output
+// resistance value of the sensor and outputs the results to the serial output

 // Current voltage value is measured...